The Magical Way into

 The Dragon Challenge.
 Billed a chance for visitors to partake in the Triwizard Tournament, the Dragon Challenge is not even a Uniwizard Tournament.
 It’s really a rebranded roller coaster that pre-dates the Wizarding World of Harry Potter.
 While a moderate roller coaster fan will likely enjoy the ride, and perhaps immensely so, an aficionado would not rank The Dragon Challenge among the world’s top 50 rides.

-The Flight of the Hiipogriff.
+The Flight of the Hippogriff.
 This young kid-oriented roller coaster definitely coasts more than it rolls.
 The entire ride only lasts a minute (1 minute and 6 seconds, technically) but kids seem to love it.

 How To Visit & Where To Stay

-No matter how much the above appeals to you in theory, you’ll find the reality of it powerfully unfun after standing in the Florida heat for two hours waiting for your chance to bring an impatient junior on the one minute (and six second) Hipogriff ride.
+The Wizarding World of Harry Potter can get crowded.
+Really crowded.
+And no matter how much the above appeals to you in theory, you’ll find the reality of it powerfully unfun after standing in the Florida heat for two hours waiting for your chance to bring an impatient junior on the one minute (and six second) Hipogriff ride.

 Why?
 Because the Islands of Adventure park opens to the general public at 9am.
 But guests of the above three listed resorts get access at 8am.
 They also get complimentary use of the express lines and the ability to quickly charge any theme park expenses to their hotel bill.